-Popular in the 1960’s and 1970’s, A-frames are experiencing a renaissance.
+Popular in the 1960’s and 1970’s, A-frame homes are experiencing a renaissance.
 But these aren’t the A-frames of yore—creative homeowners are adding porches, additions and features to update their geometric habitats.
-Initially popular due to their affordability, the simple structure allows architects to get innovative with their design.
+Initially popular due to their affordability, the simple A-frame structure allows architects to get innovative with their design.
 We’ve culled together some of the most creatively modified structures that will have you re-thinking the A-frame.

 A windowed wall is a rare and impressive A-frame feature that reveals the inherently open floor plan within.
 Paired with curved interior walls that are counter-intuitive to the crisp geometric lines of the building's exterior, this home is one for the books.

 This home utilizes the sloping sides as the front and back of the house, unlike any of the other A-frame homes in this collection.
 The inclusion of dormer windows, stone sides, shake shingles, and a floor to ceiling addition, further obscure the triangular base underneath, making this A-frame more rustic than others.